Molding and Casting

 • This data sheet was essentially the same as the Part A MSDS

-Since we each had some leftovers of our mold making material ready, I decided to grab random objects around the lab for us to make additional casts.
+Since I had some leftover of my mold making material ready, and I had a pot life of 30 minutes so still had time, I decided to grab random objects around the lab for myself and my groupmates to make additional casts.
 I grabbed some lego’s and kinex pieces, random small objects left on the table, and as a funny idea I grabbed one of the last little pretzels from the bin I was getting ready to toss.
 I cast my pretzel in my leftover Smooth-SIL 940 and waited to see what happened.

 A pretzel casted in Smooth-Sil 940